-The Company was incorporated in Mauritius under the Companies Act 2001 on 8 March 2010 as a private company limited by shares and holds a Global Business Corporation issued by the Financial Services Commission.
-The address of the Company's registered office is Sanne House, Bank Street, TwentyEight, Cybercity, Ebene 72201, Mauritius.
+Ikon Investment Holdings Ltd (the "Company") was incorporated in Mauritius under the Companies Act 2001 on 8 March 2010 as a private company limited by shares and holds a Global Business Corporation issued by the Financial Services Commission.
+The address of the Company's registered office is Apex House, Bank Street, TwentyEight, Cybercity, Ebene 72201, Republic of Mauritius.